maskegger/guide/index.md

 # Acknowledgments

 The coding practices outlined in this guide have been developed over many years.
 I would especially like to thank my frequent collaborators Tatyana Deryugina and David Molitor for providing many helpful suggestions that have improved my project organization.
-I also thank Grant McDermott for several helpful conversations regarding version control and reproducibility in *R*.
+I also thank Grant McDermott for several helpful conversations regarding version control and reproducibility in *R*, and thank Mauricio Bravo for helping me implement Stata syntax highlighting on GitHub Pages.